benjamesfleming/comet-k8s/README.md

 ![](doc/overview.png)

+*N.B.
+The diagram shows the deployment structure when using helm chart, not the operator.*

 **Requirements:**

 Please ensure that you have the `hcloud` CLI, `terraform`, `packer`, `kubectl`, and `helm` installed before continuing.

 **Usage:**

+Bring up the cluster -

 ```bash
 export HCLOUD_TOKEN="<your-hcloud-token>"